zaksabeast/PokemonRNGGuides/guides/usum/en/Egg RNG Without Masuda Method or Shiny Charm.md

 4. Do not check the "Shiny Only" box even if you are wanting a shiny egg.
 Shininess will be RNG'd separately.

-5. Input 0 as starting frame.
+5. Input "0" as the starting frame.

 6. Then click "Calculate".